“Quoted stats from various sources”

 - ‘Some 113,743 Indians were reported dead, wounded or missing at the end of the war, and many were decorated for their efforts.’ (https://www.iwm.org.uk/learning/resources/the-empire-called-to-arms)

 - “The CWGC commemorates some 74,000 who lost their lives while serving with Indian forces between 1914 and 1921.
-Many were cremated in accordance with their faith and their names are inscribed on memorials, which can be found from Brighton to Basra, Cape Helles to Gallipoli and from Egypt to eastern Africa.” (https://www.cwgc.org/history-and-archives/first-world-war/forces/indian-army)
+Many were cremated following their faith and their names are inscribed on memorials, which can be found from Brighton to Basra, Cape Helles to Gallipoli and from Egypt to eastern Africa.” (https://www.cwgc.org/history-and-archives/first-world-war/forces/indian-army)

 - “Over 1 million Indian soldiers served overseas.
 Of those, 67,000 were wounded, while 62,000 died in battle.
 In total, at least 74,187 Indian soldiers died during World War I. Many think that if the British hadn’t had the Indian army, they wouldn’t have got through the war.” (http://www.thevintagenews.com/2018/02/23/wwi-india-army/)